-When we were first married, we went through Dave Ramsey’s Financial Peace University.
+When we were first married, we went through a program called Financial Peace University.
 We paid off all of our debt while living in our friend’s one-window basement apartment, surviving off bean burritos.
 Subscribing to a debt-free lifestyle has been really foundational to our marriage.
 We shifted from making instant gratification decisions to thinking long-term.

 Paying people off was the hardest part!
 We skipped things our friends were doing like taking vacations, buying furniture, and going out on the weekends.
 David worked a lot of evenings and Saturdays.
 We crammed the entirety of his office into one corner of our basement living space.
 For about a year the poor man worked huddled in subterranean dimness while I commuted to work with our car.

 In some ways I think we missed out on enjoying all the freedom we had before kids.
 But we were also able to start a family from a place of financial stability.
 Pros and cons!
 For the most part, we stay out of debt by living below our means.
 Right now we are able to reap some of the benefits of having not owed anyone money for a long time, minus the mortgage company.
 Our income fluctuates all the time, but when it goes down, it’s not a tragedy.

 I would describe my style as Collected Minimalist.
 I don’t like clutter in my space, but I do love tidy collections of books, plants, and art.
 The thrift store is my all-time favorite place to shop for collection pieces.